Are you working with SugarCRM and are thinking about migrating to Salesforce CRM?

 The customer is now ready to deploy to 22 Sales reps, Sales Engineers, Sales Admin and Management on time and on budget.

 Disclosure: We have not been compensated for this post and Import2 did not request that I write it.
-I just wanted to share our experience on this great service.
+I just wanted to share our experience with this great service.